PedroRoscoe/identificador-dispositivo/README.md

 - No external network access is required (except for IP geolocation)
 - CORS is configured for local access only

+### Data Protection
+- **AES-256 Encryption**: All stored IP and location data is encrypted using military-grade encryption
+- **Machine-Specific Keys**: Encryption keys are derived from machine-specific identifiers, preventing data theft
+- **Tamper Detection**: SHA-256 hashing enables quick detection of IP address changes and prevents manipulation
+- **Local Storage Only**: No sensitive data is transmitted to external servers (except for IP-API geolocation queries)
+- **Automatic Migration**: Existing unencrypted data is automatically migrated to encrypted format on startup

 ### Data Privacy
 - Device information is collected locally
 - External IP addresses are only sent to IP-API for geolocation